PiwikPRO/actions/README.md

 It is possible to configure the step that using aws-cli binary to make the connection through proxy.
 To do this, you must set the appropriate [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html).

-Detailed infromation about proxy you can find [here](https://secure.cldsrv.biz/f/87609).

 Ready URIs are available under organization level secrets: